This isn’t just a store →

 Marie-Luise Smith

-Marie-Luise Smith is a Certified Professional Canine Nutritionist (CPCN) and holds degrees in Radiological Sciences and Psychology, with a background in clinical research and a lifelong passion for dogs—especially Dobermans.
-She is a member of the American Association for the Advancement of Science and currently pursuing certifications in animal naturopathy and European Animal Phytotherapy & Mycotherapy, combining scientific rigor with integrative care to inform and empower dog owners.
+Marie-Luise Smith holds degrees in Radiological Sciences and Psychology, with a background in clinical research and a lifelong passion for dogs—especially Dobermans.
+She has participated in continuing education in canine nutrition, is a member of the American Association for the Advancement of Science, and is currently pursuing certification in evidence-based European Animal Phytotherapy & Mycotherapy, combining scientific skepticism with systems-care to inform and empower dog guardians.

 Previous